Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

     * The `arm_image_id` points to a valid ARM Image resource
     * `node_agent` is populated with the correct node agent sku id which corresponds to the distribution used in the custom image.
-For instance, if your custom image is based on Ubuntu 16.04, you would use `batch.node.ubuntu 16.04` as the `node_agent` value.
-You can view a complete list of supported node agent sku ids with the `pool listskus` command.
+For instance, if your custom image is based on Ubuntu 18.04, you would use `batch.node.ubuntu 18.04` as the `node_agent` value.
+You can view a complete list of supported node agent sku ids with the `account images` command.

 ### ARM Image Retention Requirements